Wondering what to eat when you visit Argentina? Here are the most typical Argentinian food dishes that you must try.

 Traditional Argentinian food dishes

-For a culinary journey through Argentina, these are the iconic Argentinian foods to try when you arrive.
-Food will play a huge part in your Argentina itinerary.
+For a culinary journey through Argentina, these are the iconic Argentinian foods to try.
+Food will play a huge part in your Argentina itinerary and it’s definitely one of the reasons why you should visit Argentina!

 1. Steak